 Cornflake Crusted Fish

-When it comes to food, did you know that one-third of it around the globe 🌎 is wasted every year!
-From that number, there’s about 22% that comes from households while there are over 800 million people worldwide who are experiencing hunger.
+When it comes to food, did you know that one-third of it around the globe 🌎 is wasted every year?
+From that number, about 22% comes from households, while over 800 million people worldwide are experiencing hunger.
 That’s extremely sad 😥, don’t you agree?

-As we take a moment to look at our previous generations (grandparents, great-grandparents and beyond), they were salvaging as much as they could.
+As we take a moment to look at our previous generations (grandparents, great-grandparents, and beyond), they salvaged as much as they could.
 Throwing away food was unacceptable.
-They appreciated it and respected it just like people do these days with their iPhone or cars 🚗.
+They appreciated it and respected it just like people do these days with their iPhones or cars 🚗.

 I salvage as much as I can.
-Is it the fact that I grew up as a Catholic?
-Perhaps but bottom line is why waste it when it costs so much to buy food and the prices just keep going up 📈!
-A recipe that reflects my obsession of using nearly everything is my Cornflake Crusted Fish!
+Is it the fact that I grew up Catholic?
+Perhaps, but the bottom line is: why waste it when it costs so much to buy food, and the prices just keep going up 📈!
+A recipe that reflects my obsession with using nearly everything is my Cornflake Crusted Fish!

 Bon Appétit! 🍽